cmattson/ceph/doc/radosgw/swift/ruby.rst

 List Owned Containers
 =====================

 This gets a list of Containers that you own, and also prints out the container name:

 .. code-block:: ruby

-	conn.containers.each do |container|
+	conn.directories.each do |container|
-		puts container
+		puts container.key
 	end

 The output will look something like this::